Areas of Specialization

 Tom Files was the Firm’s first certified specialist in workers’ compensation and charter specialist in what began as an experimental program with the State Bar.
 Since his retirement in 1981, the Firm has added additional certified specialists, who presently lead in the representation of over fifty major insurance companies, self-insured employers, and legally uninsured governmental units.

 The Firm’s current certified specialists are Peter Slater, William Majernik, Stephanie Merri, Jeana Pipkin and Tiffany Corona.
 Other attorneys practicing in this area include partners Brian Lee, Colin Connor, Yolanda Tuckerman, Christine Green, Ira Clary, Jr., Nicole Flanagan, and Kelly Timothy.
-Associates devoting substantial practice to compensation defense include Joel Kautz, Charles Templeton, Jessica Valenti, Tyler Sonksen, Courtney Masterson, Breanna Owen, Richard Gilbert, Michael Dudley, and Tanner Puryear.
+Associates devoting substantial practice to compensation defense include Joel Kautz, Charles Templeton, Jessica Valenti, Tyler Sonksen, Courtney Masterson, Breanna Owen, Richard Gilbert, Reed Wickham, and Brett Haynes.

 When the Firm was smaller, the same attorney would handle the defense of the workers’ compensation case before the Appeals Board and also appear in the Superior Court to pursue subrogation recovery against a negligent third-party.
 With the advent of specialization, fast track cases, and irreconcilable calendars, the Firm has established a sub-pod of attorneys who devote a substantial portion of their practice to recover compensation expenditures in the Superior Court.